logo

 What is a blackjack hand?

-A blackjack hand consists of two or more cards dealt by the dealer, with each card assigned a specific point value.
+A blackjack hand, for players in the Philippines and worldwide, consists of two or more cards dealt by the dealer, with each card assigned a specific point value.
 The goal of the game is to beat the dealer by having a hand that equals 21 or is closer to 21 than the dealer's hand without exceeding it.
+It's a thrilling challenge for every Filipino player!

 What does "soft" mean in blackjack?

-In blackjack, a "soft" hand is a hand that contains an ace, which can be counted as 1 or 11 points, depending on the player's preference.
-For example, an ace and a six can either be counted as a soft 17 or a hard 7, depending on the player's decision.
+In blackjack, a "soft" hand is a hand that contains an Ace, which can be counted as 1 or 11 points, depending on the player's preference.
+For example, an Ace and a Six can either be counted as a soft 17 (11+6) or a hard 7 (1+6), giving the player flexibility in their decision-making.

-Is there a hand that should never be split?
+Is there a hand that should never be split in blackjack?

-Generally, pairs of aces and eights should always be split in blackjack.
-However, there is one hand that should never be split, and that is a pair of fives.
-The reasoning behind this is that a pair of fives gives the player a total of 10, which is a strong starting hand.
-By splitting the fives, the player runs the risk of ending up with two weak hands.
+Generally, pairs of Aces and Eights should always be split in blackjack.
+However, there is one hand that players in the Philippines should never split, and that is a pair of Fives.
+The reasoning behind this is that a pair of Fives gives the player a strong starting total of 10.
+By splitting the Fives, the player runs the risk of ending up with two weaker hands, diminishing their chances of winning.

 What is the best time to split a hand when playing blackjack?

 In blackjack, splitting a hand is a strategy used when dealt a pair of cards of the same rank, such as two 5s or two Queens.
-The decision to split depends on the dealer's up card and the basic strategy.
+The decision to split depends heavily on the dealer's up card and adherence to basic strategy.
 For example, splitting Aces is always recommended, while it is advised to never split 5s or 10s.

-Here are some examples of when to split pairs based on the dealer's up card:
+Here are some examples of when to split pairs based on the dealer's up card, a useful guide for Filipino blackjack enthusiasts:

 • Split a pair of 2s or 3s if the dealer's up card is 4 through 7.